 For a different type of exhilaration, try your hand at Harrah’s Cherokee Casino Resort, where there's more than 150,000 square feet of gaming.
 Time your visit to Harrah's to see one of the concerts by some of the biggest names in music, or simply retreat to a couple's massage at the acclaimed Mandara Spa.

 Find more local spas in Bryson City, and because romance is on the menu, order sweets for your sweet at The Heavenly Fudge Depot.
-Later, enjoy dinner with craft beer at Nantahala Brewing Company, which has opened The Warehouse restaurant, serving farm-to-fork Southern cuisine.
+Later, enjoy dinner with craft beer at Bryson City Brewing, serving wings, salads, burgers and barbecue.
 Another creative option is to take your food with a tour on the Great Smoky Mountains Railroad, offering scenic excursions that pair barbecue with beer, or fancier foods with wine – on the train departing from (and returning to) the Bryson City Depot.